nayaabkhan/nayaabkhan.github.io/_posts/2016-04-30-unit-testing-react-components.markdown

 Avoid using tools that are feature bloated and don't play well with others.
 Focus your time and resources on testing itself, not on the distractions around the toolset.

-Source code for this article could be found [here](https://github.com/nayaabkhan/react-unit-testing).
+All the source code for this article could be found [here](https://github.com/nayaabkhan/react-unit-testing).